-- The supplemental air bag warning light remains on after approximately 7 seconds. - The supplemental air bag warning light flashes intermittently. - The supplemental air bag warning light does not come on at all.
+• The supplemental air bag warning light remains on after approximately 7 seconds.

+- The supplemental air bag warning light flashes intermittently. - The supplemental air bag warning light does not come on at all.

 Unless checked and repaired, the supplemental restraint system (air bag system) and/or the pretensioner seat belts may not function properly.
-For additional details see "Supplemental restraint system" in the "Safety-Seats, seat belts and supplemental air bags" section of this manual.
+For additional details see "Supplemental restraint system" in the "Safety-Seats, seat belts and supplemental restraint system" section of this manual.

-If the supplemental air bag warning light is on, it could mean that the supplemental front air bag, supplemental side air bag, curtain side-impact air bag systems (if so equipped) and/or pre-tensioner seat belt systems will not operate in an accident.
+If the supplemental air bag warning light is on, it could mean that the supplemental front air bag, supplemental side air bag (if so equipped), curtain side-impact air bag systems and/or pre-tensioner seat belt systems will not operate in an accident.
+To help avoid injury to yourself or others, have your vehicle checked by a NISSAN dealer as soon as possible.